wp-plugins/quiz-master-next/readme.txt

 Features include:

-* Allows for Unlimited Quizzes
+* Allows for Unlimited Quizzes, Tests, or Surveys
 * Allows for Unlimited Questions in each Quiz
 * Can ask for user's contact information
 * Can email user after taking the quiz